Jerry Coleman

-Gerald Francis Coleman (September 14, 1924 – January 5, 2014) was a Major League Baseball (MLB) second baseman for the New York Yankees and manager of the San Diego Padres for one year.
+Gerald Francis Coleman (September 14, 1924 – January 5, 2014) was an American Major League Baseball (MLB) second baseman for the New York Yankees and manager of the San Diego Padres for one year.
 Coleman was named the rookie of the year in 1949 by Associated Press, and was an All-Star in 1950 and later that year was named the World Series Most Valuable Player.
-Yankees teams on which he was a player appeared in six World Series during his career, winning four times.
+Yankees teams on which he was a player appeared in seven World Series during his career, winning five times.
 Coleman served as a Marine Corps pilot in World War II and the Korean War, flying combat missions with the VMSB-341 Torrid Turtles (WWII) and VMA-323 Death Rattlers (Korea) in both wars.
 He later became a broadcaster, and he was honored in 2005 by the National Baseball Hall of Fame with the Ford C. Frick Award for his broadcasting contributions.

 Playing career

 Born in San Jose, California, Coleman graduated from Lowell High School, then spent his entire playing career with the New York Yankees.
 He played six years in the Yankees' minor league system before reaching the big club in 1949.
 Coleman hit .275 in his first year and led all second basemen in fielding percentage.
-He was the Associated Press rookie of the year in 1949 and finished third in balloting by Baseball Writers' Association of America.
+He was the Associated Press rookie of the year in 1949 and finished third in balloting by the Baseball Writers' Association of America.

 Coleman avoided a sophomore slump by earning a selection to the All-Star team in 1950.
 He then shone in the World Series with brilliant defense, earning him the BBWAA's Babe Ruth Award as the series's most valuable player.

 Nicknamed "The Colonel" because he was a U.S. Marine Corps lieutenant colonel, Coleman was a Marine aviator who postponed his entry into professional baseball in World War II and later left baseball to serve in the Korean War.
 While a Marine Corps aviator he flew 120 combat missions (57 during World War II and 63 in Korea). and received numerous honors and medals including two Distinguished Flying Crosses.
 In the years before his death, Coleman received numerous honors, including induction into the USMC Sports Hall of Fame, for his call to duty.
 Coleman was the only Major League Baseball player to see combat in two wars.
 (While Ted Williams served during both World War II and Korea, he flew combat missions only in the Korean War.)

 Coleman's career declined after he was injured the following season, relegating him to a bench role.
 He was forced to retire after the 1957 season, but he left on a good note, hitting .364 in a World Series loss against the Milwaukee Braves.
 He appeared in the World Series six times in his career, winning four of them.

 Coleman appeared on the February 5, 1957 of the CBS game show To Tell the Truth as an imposter for singer Don Rondo.
 He received two votes.